MicroEJ/docs/SDKUserGuide/sdkChangeLog.rst

 General
 """""""

--  Fixed Module build issue on Windows with JDK 8.0.331.
+-  Fixed error ``Can't parse module descriptor`` when building a Module on Windows with a JDK 8.0.331+.

 .. _changelog-5.5.2: